If someone had told Lena she’d one day be following an alien superbeing around her kitchen, begging her to dress herself…

 But it didn’t have to render things invisible, he’d argued.
 Moving in a space more limited than the vastness of the open galaxy, why not make people see something else?
 That way they could bump into whatever you were trying to hide without getting tipped off.

 Lena had passed on his device.
 For one thing, he’d been unable to demonstrate his improbable claims at the time, saying he was still working out the bugs.
 For another, he admitted he couldn’t seem to broaden its effect to anything larger than, roughly, a square foot, if he wanted to keep the device discrete.
-It would only be able to disguise, say, a safe embedded in a wall look like a painting, or a small package look like a stuffed toy.
+It would only be able to disguise, say, a safe to look like a painting, or a small package to look like a stuffed toy.

 Or make a face look like another face.

-Lena sits back at her chair, staring blindly out over the top of her computer screen.
+Lena sits back in her chair, staring blindly out over the top of her computer screen.